-Prediction of surfaces.
+Deterministic surfaces.
 Cohiba finds the most likely surface given all available data.
-This is typically used for well planning.
+This is called prediction of surfaces and is typically used for well planning.
 The uncertainty (prediction error) can be calculated and displayed as a map.
 A prediction with corresponding prediction error is illustrated here:

-Note how the uncertainty (prediction error) drops to zero at the well points.
+Note how the uncertainty (prediction error) drops to zero at the three well points.

-Simulation of surfaces.
-Cohiba can simulate (Monte Carlo) alternative realizations that are consistent with all available data.
+Stochastic surfaces.
+Cohiba can make a stochastic simulation (Monte Carlo) to make alternative realizations that are consistent with all available data.
 This is typically used for sensitivity and uncertainty studies.
-Three simulations are illustrated here:
+Three stochastic simulations are illustrated here:

-The average of a large set of simulations will coincide with a prediction.
-The standard deviation of the large set of simulations will coincide with the prediction error.
+The average of a large set of stochastic simulations will coincide with a prediction.
+The standard deviation of the large set of stochastic simulations will coincide with the prediction error.

-Simulated surfaces should look like the true surface.
-The details are of course not correct since they are unknown, but the irregularity should have the same geometric properties as the true surface.
+Stochastic simulated surfaces should look like the true surface.
+The details are of course not correct since they are unknown and random, but the irregularity should have the same geometric properties as the true surface.

-It is impossible to see where the simulated surfaces are conditioned on well data provided the specified residual is consistent with the well data.
+It is impossible to see where the stochastic simulated surfaces are conditioned on well data provided the specified residual is consistent with the well data.
 That is, the specified residual has a realistic uncertainty.
+Cohiba provides an estimate of this.

-It is common to say that the simulations are equiprobable.
+It is common to say that the realizations from stochastic simulations are equiprobable.
 This is true in the sense that they all have probability zero!
 However, they are not equally likely.
 It is in principle possible to calculate how likely each simulated surface is.
 The most likely surface is the prediction.
 It is irrelevant how likely a simulated surface is.
 For practical purposes they can be treated as having identical statistical properties.